 The LLLPlatform is partner in the Erasmus+ KA2 ‘CODESKILLS4ROBOTICS’ project, a joint effort for the promotion of coding and STEM skills in primary schools involving six partners from four European countries.
-Spanning over a 28-months period, the project will focus on robotics as an introductory channel to coding and will seek to facilitate the development of programming and computational thinking skills among primary school students by producing a comprehensive set of tools designed for teachers, parents and policy-makers.
-The project results and resources will be made available on the CODESKILLS4ROBOTICS interactive portal and mobile app.
+Spanning over a 28-months period, from 1/9/2018-31/12/2020 the project focused on robotics as an introductory channel to coding and sought to facilitate the development of programming and computational thinking skills among primary school students by producing a comprehensive set of tools designed for teachers, parents and policy-makers.
+The project results and resources is available on the CODESKILLS4ROBOTICS interactive portal and mobile app.

 Programming and computational thinking skills are becoming ever more important in our society and working life: an increasingly digitalized economy has transformed the labour market and brought digital skills to the forefront of the educational scene.
 As emphasized by the 2015 New priorities ET 2020, “knowing how to code is empowering.
 It allows to understand the digital world we live in and to shape it.
 Basic coding skills are essential for accessing the jobs of tomorrow and today”.
 In light of these recommendations, ICT school curricula have been shifting their focus from computer literacy to digital literacy, i.e. on teaching students not only how to work a computer, but mostly how a computer works and how to make it work for you.
 Often selected as an introductory channel to programming, robotics effectively initiates students to various STEM disciplines while also promoting transversal employability skills such as problem solving, leadership and creativity.